-The Chief Executive Officer, or his/her designees, shall have the authorization to sign checks up to \$10,000.
+The Chief Executive Officer, or his/her designees, and/or such other person(s) as may be designated by the Board or the Executive Committee shall have the authorization to sign checks up to \$10,000.
 Amounts equal to or more than \$10,000 require two signatures.
-The Chief Executive Officer, or his/her designee, shall be responsible for verifying the accuracy of the checks issued on a monthly basis.
+The Chief Executive Officer, or his/her designee, and/or such other person(s) as may be designated by the Board or the Executive Committee shall be responsible for verifying the accuracy of the checks issued on a monthly basis.
 Signing authority for the Association has been approved for the Chief Operating Officer and each staff person in a director level position, except for the Director of Finance and Administration.